Montclair Child Support Lawyer

 Child support exists to pay for necessary expenses, such as clothing, food, and a home for the child.
 However, these payments could extend to a variety of other costs needed for the child’s daily life and upbringing.
 For example, child support may cover the cost of public transportation or car insurance for the vehicle required to transport the child to school.
 Healthcare is another high cost child support may cover.
 A parent also may request financial assistance for any expenses associated with the recreational activities in which their child is involved.

 A common misconception with these cases is that the parent who has primary custody does not have to pay support.
-Both parents are required to ensure the financial wellbeing of their child until a certain age.
+Both parents are required to ensure the financial well-being of their child until a certain age.
 The standard age limit for a child to receive financial assistance is 19.
 However, a parent’s support obligation can extend beyond their child’s 19th birthday in some instances.

 For example, if the child is still attending high school or is enrolled in university on a full-time basis, a parent could have the obligation to pay child support until they graduate.
 A Montclair attorney could assess the specifics of a child support case and determine the extent of a parent’s financial obligations.

 Another potential exception to this rule is if the child is 18 and wishes to be emancipated, the parents can submit a petition for emancipation and terminate their obligation to pay child support.
 A Montclair lawyer could explain someone’s child support obligation as well as any exceptions that could specifically apply to their case.